soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

   - Is it proper for the number of bases, map type, etc.
 - Is the map mirrored in some form?
 - Are there no contested bases?
 - Are all bases at least 1.5 tank turns away from interaction?
+(Non-mixed base)
 - Are all bases less than 5 tank turns away from interaction?
 - Are there no instant win features?
   - EX: Instantly cappable HQ